bytecodealliance/javy/docs/docs-contributing-architecture.md

 ### `javy-plugin-processing`

 Contains the logic for initializing a Javy plugin.
-Used to build the default plugin and also be the Javy CLI for its plugin initialization logic.
+Used to build the default plugin and also by the Javy CLI for its plugin initialization logic.

 ### `javy-plugin`

 Gets compiled to `plugin.wasm` for use by the CLI and in environments for running dynamically linked modules.
 This is the default plugin for Javy.
 This isn't intended to be used as a code library by third parties.
-Defines a an `initialize_runtime` function that uses a configuration structure to allow the CLI to set various JS runtime configuration options.
+Defines an `initialize_runtime` function that uses a configuration structure to allow the CLI to set various JS runtime configuration options.